All Episodes

 No, I think I've covered it.

-I've got to say Jim Jordan was a total complete rock star asking Ray if Peter Strzok used the steel dossier as as it is an application to get the Pfizer warrant to spy on you know then candidate, and then afterwards President elect Donald Trump and his campaign.
+I've got to say, Jim Jordan was a total, complete rock star asking Ray if Peter Strzok used the Steele dossier as an application to get the FISA warrant to spy on, you know, then candidate and then afterwards president-elect Donald Trump and his campaign and anybody associated with that campaign.

-Now remember that that dossier was full of lies, misinformation, propaganda bought and paid for by Hillary Clinton, her campaign, and as Donna Brazil said, the Hillary Clinton run DNC.
+Now, remember that that dossier was full of lies, misinformation, propaganda, bought and paid for by Hillary Clinton, her campaign, and as Donna Brazil said, the Hillary Clinton-run DNC turned out to be lies.

 What an irony, right?

-What a what a boomerang back on Democrats.
+What a boomerang back on Democrats.

-Hillary Clinton, buying, paying for a dossier full of Russian lies to manipulate the American public in the lead up to an election.
+Hillary Clinton buying, paying for a dossier full of Russian lies to manipulate the American public in the lead up to an election.

-Now we have new developments on this case today that I think will blow you away a little bit because we have a senior Justice Department staffer.
+Now, we have new developments on this case today that I think will blow you away a little bit because we have a senior Justice Department staffer.

-He works directly under Deputy Attorney General, Rod Rosenstein.
+He works directly under Deputy Attorney General Rod Rosenstein.

-Well, guess what Rod Rosenstein's BFF did.
+Well, guess what Rod Rosenstein's BFF did?

-Well, anyway, we find out that he actually.
+Well, anyway, we find out that he actually, now we've got to backtrack here.

-Now, he had contacts with the fusion GPS team that was responsible for the Hillary Clinton bought and paid for anti-Trump propaganda lying dossier.
+Now, he had contacts with the Fusion GPS team that was responsible for the Hillary Clinton bought and paid for anti-Trump propaganda lying dossier.

-Confirmed by Fox News today.
+This is unbelievable, confirmed by Fox News today.

 I can't tell you all I know yet, but it's coming.